-Everywhere your eyes go in Sedona you are met by a beautiful red rock backdrop.
-The landscape is gorgeous and it’s easy to unplug and find inspiration in such a setting.
-Sedona is the perfect place to round unwind before you round off the Arizona road trip.
+Everywhere your eyes go in Sedona, you are met by a beautiful red rock backdrop.
+The landscape is gorgeous, and it’s easy to unplug and find inspiration in such a setting.
+Sedona is the perfect place to unwind before you round off the Arizona road trip.

 Just like the state Arizona the city Sedona is packed with fun natural road trip attractions to explore.
-The city even has two state parks in Red Rocks State Park and Slide Rock State Park.
+The city even has two jaw-dropping state parks in Red Rock State Park and Slide Rock State Park.

 But you don’t need to go to the state parks to enjoy some great Sedona hikes.
-Cathedral Rock Trail and Bell Rock Trail are two of the most popular hikes in Sedona and they both offer spectacular views.
+Cathedral Rock Trail, Bell Rock Trail and Devil’s Bridge Trail are three of the most popular hikes in Sedona, and they all offer spectacular views.
 In Sedona you are always close to the magnificent Arizona nature.